The Shift-Dimension of Multipersistence Modules: Introduction

-We investigate a stable invariant of multipersistence modules that is based on the hierarchical stabilization of discrete invariants as was introduced by G\"{a}fvert and Chach\'{o}lski in~\cite{GC}.
-This construction turns a discrete invariant into a measurable real-valued function in a stable way.
-In order to investigate stability, one needs to be able to measures distances between multipersistence modules.
-The hierarchical stabilization of the zeroth total multigraded Betti number~$\beta_0,$ often called {\em rank} of the persistence module in a TDA setup, is commonly referred to as {\em stable rank}.
-In this article, we focus on the stabilization of $\beta_0$ in the direction of a vector.
-We call the resulting invariant the {\em shift-dimension.} Since the category of persistence modules in the discrete setting is isomorphic to the category of $\NN^\param$-graded $\field[x_1,\ldots,x_\param]$-modules, the shift-dimension naturally translates to a new invariant of multigraded modules over the multivariate polynomial ring.
-One way to properly discretize persistence modules is to restrict to a sufficiently fine equidistant grid.
+We investigate a stable invariant of multipersistence modules that is based on the hierarchical stabilization of discrete invariants as introduced by Scolamiero et al. in~\cite{noise} and by G\"{a}fvert and Chach\'{o}lski in~\cite{GC}.
+This construction requires the choice of a distance between multipersistence modules, and it turns a discrete invariant into a measurable real-valued function.
+The obtained invariant is continuous with respect to the chosen distance on multipersistence modules and with respect to the $L_p$ distance on measurable real-valued functions.
+In this article, we focus on the invariant given by the zeroth total multigraded Betti number~$\beta_0,$ often called {\em rank} of the multipersistence module in a TDA setup, defined as the minimal number of generators.
+Its hierarchical stabilization is commonly referred to as ``stable rank'' and was introduced in~\cite{GC}.